 So, what are the best forms of alcohol to drink to meet your fitness goals?
-If your aim is to build muscle and decrease fat, you should stick to light beer, very dry wines or hard alcohols, served without sugary mixers.
+If your aim is to build muscle and decrease fat, you should stick to light beer, very dry wines or hard alcohols, and enjoy them served without sugary mixers.

 Heavy beers should generally be avoided, as the carb count of beer tends to be quite high.
 If you really can’t live without this brew, light beers and those marketed as “low-carb” are the best options for staying on track with your fitness plan.